WithGJR/rubiee/README.md

 Rubiee has no `Class`, it's just a simple language with only the support of `function`, `variable` and `control flow construct`.

-## Progress
+## Current Progress

 1. Simple arithmetic operators
+2. Comparison operators
-2. Variable
+3. Variable
-3. Function call
+4. Function call